Manoo-hao/MSci_supplementary/README.md

 ### Supplementary methods 4:
+Procedure used for the extraction of the putative
+<i>Hv</i>BAK gDNA sequence from the barley genome.
+R-studio code for
+converting
-Procedure used for the extraction of the putative HvBAK gDNA sequence from the barley genome.
-R-studio code for converting gDNA sequence into cDNA sequence with annotated introns, compatible for designing intron-spanning primers via the Roche Assay Design center
+gDNA sequence into cDNA sequence with annotated introns, compatible for designing intron-spanning primers via the Roche Assay Design center